 CBD is a booming new business that everyone is talking about.
 From professional athletes to senior citizens, everyone is turning their heads to this new form of medicine.
 As the laws around hemp continue to relax many new products are starting to show up on the market but with all these new products confusion is bound to arise.
 When someone starts looking to use CBD, there are often many confusing terms going around.
 Most patients just want to know what types of CBD would be the best choice for them.
-This article will focus on the different types of CBD: isolate, multi spectrum, and full spectrum.
+This article will explain the different types of CBD: isolate, multi-spectrum, and full spectrum.

 CBD Isolate is quite simply the isolated form of CBD.
 This form of CBD does not include any THC but it also does not include any other cannabinoids or terpenes.
 For many years this was considered the best way of consuming CBD.
-New research has shown that while CBD isolate helps with many conditions it was missing the entourage effect found in full spectrum CBD.
+New research has shown that while CBD isolate helps with many conditions it was missing the entourage effect found in full-spectrum CBD.
 The entourage effect is the theory that to receive the full effect of CBD all parts of the hemp plant are required.